fastai/fastai/CONTRIBUTING.md

 ## Note for new contributors from Jeremy

 It can be tempting to jump into a new project by questioning the stylistic decisions that have been made, such as naming, formatting, and so forth.
-It is especially so for python programmers coming to this project, which is unusual in following a number of conventions that are common in other programming communities, but not in Python.
+This can be especially so for python programmers contributing to this project, which is unusual in following a number of conventions that are common in other programming communities, but not in Python.
 However, please don’t do this, for (amongst others) the following reasons:

 - Contributing to [Parkinson’s law of triviality](https://www.wikiwand.com/en/Law_of_triviality) has negative consequences for a project.
 Let’s focus on deep learning!
 - It’s exhausting to repeat the same discussion over and over again, especially when it’s been well documented already.
 When you have a question about the project, please check the pages in the docs website linked here.